 - Use Fetch as Google with Submit to Index and submit your updated robots.txt to Google to expedite the re-processing of the updated page (or just wait for Google to naturally re-crawl and index).”

 Important Google Links:

 - Google’s “Getting Started” guide for mobile optimizing your website: https://developers.google.com/webmasters/mobile-sites/get-started/

 - Separate mobile site: https://developers.google.com/webmasters/mobile-sites/mobile-seo/configurations/separate-urls

 - Mobile usability test in Webmaster Tools: https://www.google.com/webmasters/tools/mobile-usability

 This mobile-friendly update represents another step in Google’s journey towards providing the most relavant, timely results for its visitors, no matter the device.
 At the core of Google’s business model is user experience.
 If Google doesn’t provide the best answers on all the devices its users are searching, their users will go elsewhere.

-If you need help getting into Google’s “Mobile Friend Zone,” give us a call or shoot us an email in the contact form.
+If you need help getting into Google’s “Mobile Friend Zone,” give us a call or send us a request for a one-on-one.